Venezuela minister: US, Spanish, Czech 'terrorists' detained – DW – 09/15/2024

 "They contacted French mercenaries, they contacted mercenaries from Eastern Europe and they are in an operation to try to attack our country," he said.

-Cabello gave comparatively few details during his press conference and the US, Spain and the Czech governments all did not immediately respond publicly to the Venezuelan allegations.
+Cabello gave comparatively few details during his press conference and international responses were fairly slow to follow publicly.

+A few hours after his announcement, a US State Department spokesperson said in Washginton's first response that "a US military member" had been detained in Venezuela, and the US was aware of reports of two more citizens in custody there.
+The State Department also called the allegations of a plot to overthrow Maduro "categorically false."

 "The Spanish embassy has sent a verbal note to the Venezuelan government asking for access to the detained citizens in order to verify their identities and their nationality and in order to know what they are accused of exactly," Reuters quoted the source as saying.